NidhiNambiar/Energy-Market-Analysis/README.md

 # Project Overview

-This project is designed to draw insights by harnessing data on gas prices, crude oil prices, and the stock values of major oil and gas companies.
-The companies in focus include Chevron Corporation (CVX), Royal Dutch Shell (SHEL), ExxonMobil Corporation (XOM), and BP plc (BP).
-The project is structured into four distinct stages: data ingestion, transformation, storage, and analysis.
-Each stage plays a crucial role in turning raw data into insightful, actionable intelligence that helps in predicting market trends and formulating strategic advice.
+This project is designed to analyze insights from datasets containing gas prices, crude oil prices, and the stock values of major oil and gas companies.
+The companies in focus are Chevron Corporation (CVX), Royal Dutch Shell (SHEL), ExxonMobil Corporation (XOM), and BP plc (BP).
+The project is delineated into four distinct stages: data ingestion, transformation, storage, and analysis.
+Each of these stages plays a significant role in transforming raw data into insightful, actionable intelligence that helps predict market trends and formulate strategic advice.

 ## Data Sources